 Porthminster Kitchen Wharf Rd, Saint Ives TR26 1LG

-Situated along the front of the harbour, has a smart design overlooking the harbour bay.
-It’s food is a lighter cuisine and uses corn is ingredients to make great taste by the sea.
+Situated along the front of the harbour with an elevated position, The Porthminster Kitchen overlooks the harbour bay.
 “The food combines global flavours using fresh local ingredients and creative cooking.”
 They also do not cook with dairy or gluten for those worried about dietary needs. http://www.porthminster.kitchen

-Blas is a small burger bar on the edge of town if you head towards the Pend Olva hotel, or the Porthminster beach.
-It is a great place to get a great burger meal if you are in search of a contender for the best burger in St.Ives. http://blasburgerworks.co.uk/
+Blas is a small burger bar on along the Warren, heading towards the Pend Olva hotel, or the Porthminster beach.
+It’s is a great place to get a burger meal if you are in search of a contender for the best burger in St.Ives.
+Serving as much local produce as can be sourced, hand made pickles sauces and relish you will find both vegetarian and vegan burgers. http://blasburgerworks.co.uk/

 The Digey 6 The Digey, St Ives Cornwall TR26 1HR

-The Digey Food Room, offers breakfast and lunches, vegetarian friendly, vegan & gluten free options.
-Takeaways and delicatessen.
+The Digey Food Room, offers breakfast and lunches; vegetarian, vegan and gluten free options.
+You can grab a takeaway or buy from the delicatessen.
 Servicing freshly cooked food in a calm, modern atmosphere.
-I had the mushroom quiche on recommendation form the fellow Artist that were joining me for lunch and I have to say it did not disappoint!
-The best quiche I have ever tasted.http://www.digeyfoodroom.co.uk/
+I had the mushroom quiche on recommendation form a fellow Artist that joined me for lunch, and I have to say it did not disappoint- the best quiche I have ever tasted.http://www.digeyfoodroom.co.uk/

 Olives Island Square, St Ives, TR26 1NX

 Olives cafe, situated on Back Road East, next to the Blue Bramble Gallery.
-Its possible to meander your way up from the harbour to this little friendly cafe, with outside seating during the summer months it’s the perfect setting for an alfresco lunch or afternoon tea.
-Offering a wide selection of homemade cakes and scones.
-Best for cream teas.
+It is possible to meander your way up from the harbour to this little friendly cafe, with outside seating during the summer months it’s the perfect setting for an alfresco lunch or afternoon tea.
+Offering a wide selection of homemade cakes, scones, sandwiches and light lunches.
+We love their cream teas.

 The Cornish Deli 3 Chapel street, St. Ives TR26 2LR

-This is a a great cafe, tea room and restaurant, serving breakfast, lunch, dinner, cream teas, coffees and cakes.
+Home to the ever popular St Ives Gin, Silco gastrobar serves breakfast, lunches, seafood, tapas and great coffee!
+In the evening be sure to pop along of a cocktail or two.
 Most things on the menu are available gluten free.
 With tables and chairs outside, you can have your dog with you.
-It boasts a harbour front location, looking out towards the Porthminster Beach and carbis bay.
+It boasts a harbour front location, looking out towards the Porthminster Beach and Carbis Bay.

-Head along the harbour towards Smeatons pier and you will find this Searoom Cafe towards the end of the wharf. http://www.thesearoomstives.co.uk/
+Head along the harbour towards Smeatons pier and you will find this SILCO Cafe towards the end of the wharf. http://www.thesearoomstives.co.uk/